ronjuarez/tweeter/README.md

 #### Developer Notes

-Throughout the code we will find well commented code that will guide us through the UX of the APP.
+Throughout the code we will documentation in the way of comments that will guide us through the UX of the APP.
 As of 04/24/2020 this is an ongoing prototype with many updates to come.

 ##### Dependencies